Braxton Hicks Contractions

 - Full bladder

-- If someone touches your belly
+- Someone touching your belly

 The Difference Between Real Contractions and Braxton Hicks Contractions